lizard-demon/bhopblox/README.md

   - Your remixed world automatically becomes a new Reddit post with its own leaderboard
   - Create personalized versions of popular worlds for the community to discover and compete on

-### Current Platform Experience
+### Current Game Experience
-BhopBlox provides a **complete dual-mode 3D voxel world creation and speedrun platform** with full WebAssembly-powered functionality:
+BhopBlox provides a **complete dual-mode 3D voxel world creation and speedrun game** with full WebAssembly-powered functionality:

 1. **🚀 Dual-Mode 3D Engine** - Experience both competitive speedrun gameplay and creative world building with WebAssembly-powered voxel engine and real-time rendering
 2. **🏆 Live Competition** - Compete for fastest completion times on real-time community leaderboards across user-created worlds with automatic time tracking and ranking